ericksoen/terraform-provider-pokemon/readme.md

 ## Overview

-Create a custom Terraform provider and register a data source that returns a random Pokemon character.
+Create a custom Terraform provider and register a data source that returns a random Pokemon character from the [RapidAPI PokemonGo API](https://rapidapi.com/brianiswu/api/pokemon-go1?endpoint=apiendpoint_af8fc313-bc8c-4b86-8671-83a2212bdefc).
+The PokemonGo API requires an API key (free) to use, so you'll need to sign up for one before you can use the client.

 ## Implementation

-Create a `Provider` that registers the provider `Schema` and creates an instance of the 3rd party PokemonGo client.
+Create a `Provider` that registers the provider `Schema` and creates an instance of the [3rd party PokemonGo client](https://github.com/ericksoen/pokemon-go-client).
 The provider also registers a single data source that retrieves a random Pokemon character and stores it in the state file.

 ## Build the provider